Freezing! Armies before 0AD at Avignon 2019

 Assyria's Chariotry were now totally surrounded, their supports stripped away on one flank by the fearsome elephantry and on the other by the utter failure of the Assyrian Heavy Foot to last more than a few moments against Kushan mounted nobles.

-" He who dares, wins! " The game was now merely a question of time - whether the lunch buffet would be set out by the time it ended or if it would still be the tail end of the croissant and cake-based breakfast spread which would confront the Assyrian commander as he finished packing small men into a small tin.
+" Au revoir " The game was now merely a question of time - whether the lunch buffet would be set out by the time it ended or if it would still be the tail end of the croissant and cake-based breakfast spread which would confront the Assyrian commander as he finished packing small men into a small tin.

 The Assyrian centre was gone, and Kusharia's Elephant Corps were still completely untouched.